giovdellap/ArchiGPT/ArchiGPT/src/api_handler/resources/example.md

 The credentials are tuples username, passsword.
 The container also needs to store authentication tokens.

 EXTERNAL SERVICES CONNECTIONS
 Based on the container's behaviour and purpose, there is no need for the container to connect to external services.

+# Container_3
+MICROSERVICE: auth
+- TYPE: backend
+- DESCRIPTION: The microservice handles registration, login and logout operations for the users.
+It exposes endpoints to access these operations.
+For the registration operation, the microservice interacts with the database to ensure that the user is not already registered.
+For the login operation, the microservice interacts with the database to validate credentials, then produces a token, stores it in the DB and returns it to the user.
+For the logout operation, the microservice removes the token from the database.
+The microservice also exposes enpoints for other containers/microservices to validate authentication tokens.
+- PORT: 10010

+MICROSERVICE: storage
+- TYPE: database
+- DESCRIPTION: The microservice stores credentials in the form username-password.
+It also stores authentication tokens.
+- PORT: 10020